 Spatial computing will be a paradigm shift but culture adapts to technology.
 The adoption of cell phones in the U.S was something that seeped into culture and almost felt natural.
 It totally changed our paradigm.

 You’ve mentioned the theatricality of The Under.
-Can you tell me a little bit about the history of that project and maybe how you think it fits into the overall Tender Claws oeuvre?
+Can you tell me a little bit about the history of that project and how it fits into the overall Tender Claws oeuvre?

 There’s a subset of our projects that are all based on surreal, dramatic literature.
 The Under is a straight-up drama; our scrappy desire was to have remote actors in the game with live game players.
 We’re really interested in pushing the definition of what could be possible, even as a small team.
 We mainly wanted to do it because my degree is in performance art and digital media, which is what I taught as a professor.
 Danny [Cannizzaro, co-founder of Tender Claws] was a founding member of an experimental theatre troupe called Piehole that has done really well in New York.
 They’re the people who we respect the most and we wanted to do a project with them.